Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 </a>
 </div>

 Then we do the bitmapping again.
-Note that you can’t do bitmap unless the image is not in grayscale mode.
+Note that you can’t do bitmap unless the image is in grayscale mode.

 Here’s the end result compared to the previous result we got.